xaur/decred-proposals/market-makers/arguments.md

 See also: [What are success metrics?](#what-are-success-metrics)

-### Concern: Paid MM may attract attention from regulators
+### Concern: Paid MM may attract attention of regulators

 ... or even increase the security-ness of DCR